 It’s not uncommon for taxpayers to have incomplete records for their personal assets, liabilities, expenditures, deposits and withdrawals from prior years.
 After all, very few people formalize loans between family members or keep notes of every personal gift or reimbursement they receive.
 Some older people keep their lifetime savings in cash, make cash gifts and loans, leaving no paper trail.

 When faced with an NWA audit, these taxpayers sometimes get discouraged, thinking that their oral evidence—the only evidence they have—would be worthless in court.
 In reality, their problems are not unique and can be solved with a solid and credible testimony which articulates why the Minister’s calculations are incorrect.

-If you are being audited or were reassessed using the NWA method, contact our tax lawyer for a free no-obligation 20-minute phone consultation.
+If you are being audited or were reassessed using the NWA method, contact our tax lawyer for a free no-obligation 20-minute assessment of your case.